RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

   3. When the component is rendered **for the first time AND (whenever it rerenders AND some piece of data has changed)**

 - To tell the `useEffect` function which scenarios we want the function to be executed in, I have to provide a second arg to `useEffect`.
-- The second arg can be an empty array, arra with value inside of it, or NO array at all
+- The second arg can be an empty array, array with value inside of it, or NO array at all
 - I will always see either an empty array, an array with one or more elements inside of it, or nothing at all

 **Why?**